Mom, don’t look now but…

 One other thing, January 18th was “National Winnie the Pooh Day” since it was A.A Milne’s birthday.

 I did not know that!

 Plus, January 18th also happened to be the one year anniversary of Glenn Frey’s passing.

-Thanks for the periodic reminders of Glenn Frey’s death.
+Thanks for the periodic updates on Glenn Frey’s death.

 Still for some reason I couldn’t feel sad knowing it was National Pooh Day.

-First, a real quick report on our excursion to the Ritz 5 to see the making of the Beatles’ “Sgt.
-Pepper’s Lonely Hearts Club Band”.
+And now, a real quick report on our excursion to the Ritz 5 to see the making of the Beatles’ “Sgt.
+Pepper”.
 Musicologist Scott Freiman, who taught a course at Yale called “The Beatles in the Studio”, was the one who made the documentary.
 I wish I could have been in his class.

-All you had to do was apply to Yale!
+Geez, Shana, all you had to do was go to Yale!

 Scott Freiman, we were just talking about him!

 Getting back to “Sgt Pepper”, the lecture was very entertaining!
 I loved his explanation of how “A Day in the Life” ended with a big piano crash.
 All the recording techniques Scott explained sounded very complicated, but I’m sure Daddy would have understood them.
 The only thing I understood was when he explained how Ringo hit his high note at the end of “With a Little Help From My Friends” by virtue of the key being lowered on play-back, but that’s only because Daddy did the same thing when he recorded my cousin Jon.
 I had no idea that technique went back as far as Sgt.
 Pepper!